vdechen/PythonProject_WordCountGame/README.md

 # Steps
 Python code was developed to allow the following actions:
-- Display a numbered dictionary of the available songs (Brazilian MPB music) for the player to choose from
+- Display a numbered dictionary of the available songs (Brazilian MPB music) for the player to choose from;
-- Create a dictionary of lyrics that match the numbers of songs previously displayed
+- Create a dictionary of lyrics that match the numbers of songs previously displayed;
-- Ask the player to choose a song number
+- Ask the player to choose a song number;
-- Display the chosen song name
+- Display the chosen song name;
-- Match the chosen song number to its lyrics
+- Match the chosen song number to its lyrics;
-- Ask for players' names
+- Ask for players' names;
-- Generate a random word from a song
+- Generate a random word from a song;
-- Clean lyrics and return the frequency of each word in it in a dictionary.
+- Clean lyrics and return the frequency of each word in it in a dictionary;
-- Ask players to guess the random word frequency in the song
+- Ask players to guess the random word frequency in the song;
-- Display players turns and asks each how many times the same word is in a song.
+- Display players turns and asks each how many times the same word is in a song;
-- Check which player got closer do the right answer and score points
+- Check which player got closer do the right answer and score points;
-- Display the correct answer for the round and the current score for each player.
+- Display the correct answer for the round and the current score for each player;
-- Ask if players want to (1) continue or (2) end the game
+- Ask if players want to (1) continue or (2) end the game;
-- If (1), a new random word is generated and players switch turns untill they choose to end the game.
+- If (1), a new random word is generated and players switch turns untill they choose to end the game;
 - If (2), displays final score and winner.

 # Conclusion